Soliris (eculizumab)

 The active ingredient in Soliris is eculizumab.
 It is a lab-made antibody.1

 Soliris works by blocking the last step in a pathway called the complement system.
 Your body uses this pathway to help fight off harmful bacteria and other pathogens.
 The complement system has been shown to be involved in the inflammatory response in NMOSD that leads to nerve damage.
-Blocking the complement pathway can slow down or stop this inflammation and nerve damage.1
+Blocking the complement pathway can prevent this inflammation and nerve damage.1

 Soliris binds to and inhibits a specific protein in the complement system called C5.
-Preventing complement system activation stops the damaging effects of the immune system attacking its own healthy cells in NMOSD.1
+Preventing complement system activation prevents the damaging effects of the immune system attacking its own healthy cells in NMOSD.1

 What are the possible side effects?